adobeio/adobeio-documentation/README.md

 *   the default path for asset events:  **/content/dam**
 *   the default path for page events:  **/content**

-The OSGI event handler intercepts the events according to these values and then maps the OSGI events to the Adobe I/O Event Model before forwarding them to Adobe I/O.
+The OSGI event handler intercepts the events according to these values and then maps the OSGI events to the Adobe I/O event model before forwarding them to Adobe I/O.

 You can also perform advanced configuration of events through the OSGI configuration panel.